magmasource/alphaMELTS/examples/tutorial/README.md

 More examples can be found on the MAGMA Source GitList site: https://magmasource.caltech.edu/gitlist/Workshops.git/

-These will eventually move to a dedicated site, to be hosted at alphamelts.caltech.edu.
+These will eventually be copied to a dedicated site, to be hosted at alphamelts.caltech.edu.